CodyReichert/awesome-cl/README.md

 Decoders, sound processing:

 * [Harmony](https://shirakumo.github.io/harmony) - A real-time sound processing and playback system. [zlib][33].
+  * "provides you with audio processing tools as well as an audio server to play back music, sfx, and so forth."
+  * using [cl-mixed](https://github.com/Shirakumo/cl-mixed) for the mixing and sound processing library.
 * [easy-audio](https://github.com/shamazmazum/easy-audio) - a collection of audio decoders and metadata readers.

 others: